 - GRB carries “Delegated Lender” status with the SBA.
 This is the highest level of authority granted to process and close SBA loans.

 - GRB provides dedicated, personalized service.
-Our Commercial Banking team has experience with businesses of different sizes and operating in a wide range of industries.
+Our Commercial Banking team has experience with businesses of different sizes and in a wide range of industries.

 - Online and mobile convenience.
 Of course, GRB offers competitive rates and convenient online and mobile banking tools to manage your accounts and loans with ease.